What is Rucking? – Complete Guide to Rucking in 2023

 The sense of community you get from rucking events is like no other!
 Longevity is key, so start with a reasonable weight and work your way up.
 Try to interact with fellow ruckers to keep yourself motivated.
 Here’s a list of GoRuck Events, check to see if any rucking events are happening in your areas.

-Check out our full rucking workout program to help get you started.
+Check out my full rucking workout program to help get you started.

 What Is a Ruck March In The Army?